Level 1: Basic FASD Training (FREE)

 Towards Improved Practice (TIP) is a training program that provides front-line service providers in many fields including mental health, addictions, corrections, shelters, literacy and adult education programs, with knowledge and tools to identify and best support women who are at-risk for having a child with FASD or individuals at-risk for having FASD themselves.
 These settings provide ideal opportunities to implement brief, effective approaches to prevent FASD as well as to improve outcomes for those already affected by FASD.
 CanFASD experts have developed a training workshop for front-line workers to improve understanding of the implications of prenatal alcohol exposure and to how to implement screening and a referral pathway for diagnosis and/or interventions.

-FASD for the Justice Sector is an advanced training course for professionals in the justice and solicitor general systems, including judges, lawyers, police, correctional and probation officers.
-This Level 2 training course builds on the Level 1 Foundations in FASD course and presents evidence-based and practice-informed information that can be easily and effectively integrated into your practice and approach to working with individuals with FASD.
-The course will include modules focused on understanding FASD in the criminal justice system; identifying and working with individuals with FASD; advancements in FASD-related justice processes and policy; and engaging stakeholders when working with individuals with FASD who are justice-involved.
+FASD for Judicial Professionals Level II is an advanced training course for professionals in the Justice systems.
+This Level 2 training course builds on the Level 1 Foundations in FASD course and presents evidence-based and practice-informed information that can be easily and effectively integrated into your practice and approach to working with individuals with FASD

 Level 3: Specialized/Expert FASD Training